vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 #### Your Task {#task}

 Solve each of the following practice programming interview problems.
 After you get a working solution for each problem, calculate its Big-Oh run time.
+Note: You **must** solve all of these problems manually!
+You cannot use code you find online, nor can you use a built-in library function that trivializes the problem!

+1. Find the missing number in a given integer array from 1 to n.
+Assume the array is of size n-1.
+Assume the array is shuffled.
+2. Find the smallest & largest numbers in an integer array.
+Assume the array is shuffled.
+3. Find the first non repeated character of a given String.
+4. Find the middle element of a linked list.

 ---

 #### Requirements {#reqs}
-1. Find the missing number in a given integer array from 1 to n.
-2. Find the smallest & largest numbers in an integer array.
-3.
+1. Solve one of the above problems.
+2. Solve two of the above problems.
+3. Solve three of the above problems.

 ---

 #### Handing in {#submit}